OsomePteLtd/principles/src/backend.md

 1. Do not define enums in models, use enums from SDK.

 1. Use `separate: true` include option for inner lists.
 Otherwise Sequelize will generate an inefficient SQL with JOINS and then reduce it on the Node.js part.
-Also it is imposible to have different `order` options for different entities without `separate: true`.
+Also it is impossible to have different `order` options for different entities without `separate: true`.

    ```typescript
    // good